-Michelle has garnered acclaim working on both sides of the camera in film.
+Michelle has garnered acclaim working on both sides of the camera.
 She wrote, directed and produced the Emmy Award winning comedic short film "A Senior Moment," also recognized with a Celtx Seed Grant and audience choice awards at various film festivals around the world.
 She directed the musical short film "The Perfect Note," which won Best Heartland Short Film at KC FilmFest and Best Musical at the Austin Revolution Film Festival.
 Her shorts films, including "Ready to Pop," "Good Conduct" and "Hell Week," have screened at Palm Springs International Shorts Fest, Holly Shorts, Reel Shorts in Canada, San Francisco Women's Film Festival, Palm Beach Film Festival and Rincon Festival in Puerto Rico.

 Michelle has been on the cover of KC Stage, KC Fitness magazine and 435 South magazine.
 Representing KCWIFT, she was in a national campaign for Google.
 Michelle wrote, produced and starred in the Emmy award winning web series "The Unreal Housewives."

+Dedicated to supporting the local film community, Michelle serves as the president of the Missouri Motion Media Association.
+She is the past president of Kansas City Women in Film & TV.
 Michelle is a magna cum laude graduate of the University of Missouri School of Journalism.
 She spent a decade working in local news as a reporter and anchor at KOMU-TV and KYTV, where she earned an Edward R. Murrow Award for investigative journalism and Missouri Broadcaster Awards.